armele/ott/README.md

 - Added new custom armor values display to mimic OverloadedArmorBar
   - This displays all armor values on one hud line to clean up the display
   - Each set of 20 armor is a new color (brown, iron, gold, etc)
+- Pale Garden 1:1 backport
+  - Because it's awesome and I want it